 A Police investigation revealed that Florence had suffered from asphyxia caused by shock, she suffered from congenital conditions including an enlarged heart.
-It was also found that she had eaten a meat an potato pie or hot pot within two hours before she died.
-Since she had not had these at home and had no money she must have been given them.
+It was also found that she had eaten a meat an potato pie or hot pot within two hours of her death.
+Since she had not eaten this at home and had no money she must have been given them.
 A murder investigation followed.

 “I think he was a stranger.
 I have never seen him before.”

 The funeral was conducted by Skipper H A Howes from the Fleetwood Seamnan’s mission and a choir sang “Safe in the arms of Jesus” A forgotten world where trawler skippers are deeply religious.
 Skipper H A Howes had also conducted the service for Florence’s mother.

 After the service two thousand local people filed past the grave.

 The most detailed account of the events came out at the Inquest when fifteen witnesses spoke.
 Florence’s socks were clean.
 This means that she had been transported to where her body was found and that she almost certainly died in the alley at the back of her house where her underwear and wellingtons were found.